ManhTrinhNguyen/Jenkins-Docker-practice/README.md

        }
    ```
  5. **docker.sock** : is the Unix socket file Docker used to communicate with Docker client **/var/run/docker.sock**
+ 6. In Server we should create another user to run Nexus as a Docker container (never run with root user)
+    1. Create new user : `adduser username`
+    2. Add that user to Sudo Group so it can have a root privilege : `chmod -aG sudo username`
+    3. Make docker CLI available for all user : **for group** `chmod g=rw /var/run/docker.sock` **for other** `chmod o=rw /var/run/docker.sock`
 # Push Docker Image to Nexus
 ## In Nexus
 1. Create Docker Repository